 It’s hard to say, as that is a function of a given application cycle, along with the rest of an applicant’s admissions portfolio.
 Most years, however, verbal and quantitative percentiles in the 80’s will be needed to advance to the short list.

-You’ll fill out an online application form that will be linked on this site.
-And you’ll provide your resume, a statement of purpose/intent, three letters of recommendation, and unofficial transcripts of college (and any masters) degrees.
+The APPLY button will take you to the online application, which goes through Notre Dame’s Graduate School.
+That application will ask you for your resume, a statement of purpose/intent, three letters of recommendation, and unofficial transcripts of college (and any masters) degrees.

 No. This sort of degree is best thought of as a research apprenticeship—where you are learning research skills in collaboration with faculty.
 That sort of collaboration requires a full-time, five-year, in-residence commitment.